-Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms in children and adults.
-Learn how it works, how it’s taken, and common side effects.
+Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms of attention deficit hyperactivity disorder in children and adults.
+Learn how Strattera works, how it’s taken, and common side effects of the drug.

-Strattera for ADHD
+Strattera: Non-Stimulant Medication for ADHD

 Strattera is a non-stimulant medication used to treat symptoms of attention deficit hyperactivity disorder (ADHD or ADD) including distractibility, impulsivity, and hyperactivity in children, teens, and adults.

 Strattera’s structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for mood disorders called “Selective Serotonin Reuptake Inhibitors,” or SSRIs.
 In fact, it was first studied as a treatment for mood disorders.
 When it was not found to be successful, it was tried for ADHD.

-How is Strattera taken?
+How is Strattera Taken?